CryTrExcom/CRYT_PaperWallet/README.md

-* Prinet must set to print background, and orizontal page layout.
+* Printer must set to print background, and orizontal page layout.